Evangelical Presbyterian Church in England and Wales

-The Evangelical Presbyterian Church in England and Wales (EPCEW) is a reformed and conservative evangelical Presbyterian denomination based in England and Wales with churches in Germany, Switzerland, and Sweden.
+The Evangelical Presbyterian Church in England and Wales (EPCEW) (Eglwys Bresbyteraidd Efengylaidd yng Nghymru a Lloegr) is a reformed and conservative evangelical Presbyterian denomination based in England and Wales with churches in Germany, Switzerland, and Sweden.
 Founded in 1996, denominational growth has been steady but the denomination remains small with around 20 congregations.

 History

+In the second half of the twentieth century, the work of the Edinburgh-based Banner of Truth Trust resulted in a growing interest in England and Wales in Reformed, confessional and connectional Christianity.
 In 1986, a Presbyterian conference was held in a Free Church of Scotland chapel in London, where a vision of a new Presbyterian denomination in England was proposed, which was to be faithful to Scripture and adhere to the Westminster Confession.
 As a consequence, the Presbyterian Association in England was formed in 1987 from several small Christian groups and existing congregations with efforts at church planting following.
 In 1991, an interim Presbytery was formed with congregations in Blackburn, Cambridge, Chelmsford, Durham and Hull to work towards the establishment of the new denomination.
 This came to fruition in 1996, taking the name, Evangelical Presbyterian Church in England and Wales.

+In the following years, the denomination grew significantly with a number of congregations joining the EPCEW and others being planted by existing churches.
+In part, this was due to support from missionaries from the Presbyterian Church in America.
+In 2000, two congregations in Cardiff were accepted into the EPCEW.
+By 2005, the denomination comprised nine congregations with six in England and three in Wales.
+By 2010 the total had risen to 15 and, notably, this included two congregations in Sweden.
+Five years later, the total number of congregations had risen to 17 and this included one congregation in Sweden and one in Germany.

+In 2016 the EPCEW expressed its desire to continue to plant churches and Oxford Presbyterian Church was planted in 2018.
+By 2020, there were 20 congregations in the denomination while in 2021 a further two church plants were made, in Gloucester and Zurich.

 Several EPCEW ministers were instrumental in the 2020 founding of Westminster Presbyterian Theological Seminary in Gateshead, England.

 In 2024, the congregations at Sheffield, Lincoln, Blackburn and Bury St Edmunds announced their intention to separate from EPCEW.
-As of August 2025, these congregations were no longer counted by EPCEW as belonging to the denomination.
+As of November 2025, these churches were no longer counted by EPCEW as belonging to the denomination with a consequential fall to 18 congregations in the denomination.

-Church planting

-In 2000, two congregations in Cardiff, Immanuel and Bethel, were accepted into communion.
-The EPCEW has grown significantly since its founding with a number of congregations joining the EPCEW and others being planted by existing churches.
-The denomination is working to establish church plants in Oxford, Lincoln, Gloucester, and Sunderland.
-They are actively looking to plant churches throughout England and Wales.